Altham St. James’ CE Primary

 At Altham St. James’ Primary School history and geography are taught through a topic approach.
-Our curriculum is carefully planned over a two year cycle (KS1) and a four year cycle (KS2) to engage and excite all our learners.
+Our curriculum is carefully planned over a two year cycle to engage and excite all our learners.
 Our long-term and medium-term plans map out the skills and themes covered each term for each key stage.
 These plans define what we will teach and ensure an appropriate balance and distribution of work across each term.

 At Altham St. James’ CE Primary we are committed to providing all children with learning opportunities to engage in history.

 History is about real people who lived, and real events, which happened in the past.
 History is concerned with sequence, time and chronology and is the study of evidence about the past; it gives us a sense of identity, set within our social, political, cultural and economic relationships.
 History fires the children’s curiosity about the past in Britain and the wider world and plays an essential part in preparing us for living and working in the contemporary world.
 Pupils consider how the past influences the present, what past societies were like, how these societies organised their politics, and what beliefs and cultures influenced people’s actions.
 As they do this, children develop a chronological framework for their knowledge of significant events and people.
 They see the diversity of human experience, and understand more about themselves as individuals and members of society.
 What they learn can influence their decisions about personal choices, attitudes and values.
 In history, children find evidence, weigh it up and reach their own conclusions.
 To do this they need to be able to research, sift through evidence, and argue for their point of view – skills that are prized in adult life.